-A Genie will make it a point to keep advantage no matter what.
-They’ll focus down key threats and do whatever it takes to control the battlefield.
+A Genie will make it a point to keep an advantage during the fight no matter what.
+They’ll focus on key threats and do whatever it takes to control the battlefield.
 If things look like they’re going sour, the Genie won’t hesitate to use their flying speed or spells like Gaseous Form or Invisibility to reposition.

 If you’re feeling especially cruel, a Genie can also planeshift an enemy to their Elemental Plane.
 Few creatures can survive what awaits them there, particularly the planes of Fire and Water.